 You can select and classify points directly in a 3D scene or optionally shift your scene into a side-on viewpoint using profile viewing.
 Profile viewing is a temporary display state that clips to a defined extent and is useful for vertically stacked data.
 Profile viewing is only available in 3D scenes; it is not available in a 2D map.
-Profile viewing is available either from the View tab or directly from the Classification tab for a LAS file or LAS dataset layer.
+Profile viewing is available either from the View tab or directly from the Classification tab for a .las file, .zlas file, or LAS dataset layer.
 In the profile viewing state, you can navigate or incrementally move through the points to more clearly identify, select, and reclassify the data.
 For more information on the navigation tools for a profile viewing state, see Adjust the profile view.
 When using the profile view, the points are always at full resolution.

 Classify LAS points interactively using the profile view

 To interactively select and edit LAS points using a profile view, do the following:

 - In the Contents pane, select a LAS dataset, .las file, or .zlas file layer.